sctlcd/match-the-memory-latest-version/README.md

 - Create a site that calls on the Google Maps API and/or the Google Places API (or similar) to allow users to search for their next holiday destination.
 - Build a memory game (for inspiration [Simon](https://en.wikipedia.org/wiki/Simon_(game)) and [Bop It](https://en.wikipedia.org/wiki/Bop_It))

-I have decided to create a website using HTML, CSS, Bootstrap 4, JavaScript and jQuery based on visual memory.
+I have decided to create a game using HTML, CSS, Bootstrap 4, JavaScript and jQuery based on visual memory.

 Back to [top](#TableOfContents)